-An optometrist in Huntersville doesn't just treat nearsighted and farsightedness.
-Eye exams may be given in Huntersville to ensure people see optimally.
+Our optometrist doesn't just treat nearsighted and farsightedness.
+Eye exams may be given to ensure people see optimally.
 However, our optometrists also see patients who have diabetic eye disease.

 Our optometrists try to catch diabetic eye disease before it progresses to a point where it causes blindness.
 However, all forms of diabetic eye disease have the potential to attribute to severe vision loss.
 In some cases, it will lead to blindness.